-Attention deficit hyperactivity disorder is commonly called ADHD, and it’s a syndrome that makes it hard to stay focused long enough to finish projects and take tests.
+Attention deficit hyperactivity disorder, commonly called ADHD, is a syndrome that makes it hard to stay focused long enough to finish projects and take tests.

 Do you experience these signs of ADHD?

 - Running out of time to complete tasks

 If these signs are familiar, it doesn’t mean that you have ADHD or Attention Deficit Disorder, commonly called ADD.
 ADHD affects each person a little bit differently.
 The common thread is that there is help available to ease the struggle.

 The first step is to undergo ADHD testing in NYC.
 At Comprehensive Consultation Psychological Services, we help people cope with ADHD and the frustrations that come with it.
 We also know that there are many misconceptions about ADHD and ADD that may keep people from seeking help.

 ADD affects children and adults.
 According to the Attention Deficit Disorder Association, there are 8 or 9 million American adults with ADHD.
 Children diagnosed with ADHD typically carry the symptoms and effects of it with them throughout their lives.
 Some people are undiagnosed as children, but they can undergo ADHD testing in NYC as adults to see if they meet the criteria.

 Myth 2.
 Most kids outgrow ADHD.

 About 50 to 60 percent of children diagnosed with ADHD have behavioral symptoms of it as adults.